The cost of a product can be calculated at any time, as needed according to the accounting policies of the company.

 If any of the documents related to the movement of goods is issued, revised or deleted prior to the date of product cost calculation, such product cost calculation will be deleted along with all its journal entries, and the product cost will need to be calculated again.

-In case a perpetual inventory method is used, the undefined standard cost of a product will be changed for its calculated cost.
+If the perpetual inventory method is used and a product does not yet have a defined standard cost, its standard cost will be set to the calculated cost.
 More information about perpetual and periodic inventory can be found here.

 Product cost calculation runs in the background, meaning the user can start one, switch to some other activity, and then go back and see the results.
 Upon the completion of product cost calculation, a journal entry is generated with a status of “Waiting for approval”.